Coneriys/apache4/docs/content/getting-started/index.md

 ---
-title: "Getting Started with Traefik"
+title: "Getting Started with apache4"
-description: "Quick start guides for deploying Traefik in Kubernetes and Docker environments"
+description: "Quick start guides for deploying apache4 in Kubernetes and Docker environments"
 ---

-# Getting Started with Traefik
+# Getting Started with apache4

-Traefik can be deployed in various environments.
+apache4 can be deployed in various environments.
 Choose your preferred deployment method:

-- [Kubernetes Quick Start](./kubernetes.md) - Deploy Traefik using Helm
+- [Kubernetes Quick Start](./kubernetes.md) - Deploy apache4 using Helm
-- [Docker Quick Start](./docker.md) - Deploy Traefik using Docker
+- [Docker Quick Start](./docker.md) - Deploy apache4 using Docker

 Each guide will help you:

-- Install Traefik
+- Install apache4
 - Expose the dashboard
 - Deploy a sample application
 - Configure basic routing